 The evening news has become a never-ending loop of men and women, punching, kicking, screaming obscenities, pepper spraying and throwing urine on complete strangers in what they claim is an effort to end fascism and racism in America.

-The violence and rioting going on across America has nothing at all to do with a hunger to end racism and fascism.
+The rioting and looting going on across America has nothing at all to do with ending racism and fascism.
 Let’s be real.
-No one actually likes white supremacists; even garden-variety racists find white supremacists to be a bit much.
+No one actually likes white supremacists; even regular racists find white supremacists to be a bit much.
 As a result, their numbers are simply too insignificant to be any kind of a real threat to democracy.
 And because just about everyone hates them already, their demographic is not exactly expanding at a terrifying rate.

 The math proves my point.